McKennie helps Juventus beat Bologna 2-0 to close gap - WHIZ News

 Juventus had lost 2-0 at Inter last week but boosted morale by beating Napoli by the same scoreline on Wednesday to lift the Italian Super Cup.

-Andrea Pirlo’s side needed a stroke of luck to take the lead against Bologna in Turin, as Arthur’s somewhat hopeful shot was deflected into the bottom right corner in the 15th minute.
+Andrea Pirlo’s side needed a stroke of luck to take the lead against Bologna in Turin, with Arthur’s somewhat hopeful shot deflecting into the bottom right corner in the 15th minute.

 It was Arthur’s first goal for Juventus since joining from Barcelona in June.